snap-one/docs-driverworks-api/source/includes/22_miscellaneous/_16-GetPrivateKeyPassword.md

 ## GetPrivateKeyPassword

-This callback API supports password protection for SSL Certificates that are embedded within a device driver.
-Implementing GetPrivateKeyPassword within a driver permits a password to be returned for a binding which requires an SSL Certificate.
-When implemented correctly, this API will return the string value of the SSL Certificate password.
-Use of this API is recommended in conjunction with encrypted drivers.
-This API can be invoked during OnDriverInit.
+This function allows Director to request the private key password from a driver.
+Implementing GetPrivateKeyPassword within a driver permits a password to be returned for a connection which requires client certificate.
+When implemented correctly (see Usage Notes below), this function should return the string value of the SSL Certificate password.
+When using a protected certificate it is highly recommend that the driver be encrypted as there is no protection from this function being called by an end user.

 ###### Available from 1.6.0